Mobile coverage

 Switzerland enjoys almost complete mobile coverage.

-At the end of 2021, at least 99% of the Swiss population was covered by LTE (4G), which was launched almost ten years ago now.
+At the end of 2022, more than 99% of the Swiss population was covered by LTE (4G), which was launched almost ten years ago now.
 All carriers also report high mobile coverage with LTE Advanced (4G+).
 At Swisscom, 96% are now thought to have access to speeds of up to 300 Mbps, and as many as 72% enjoy maximum speeds of 500 Mbps.
-In 2021 Sunrise UPC achieved 98% reach with its LTE-A network, offering data transfer rates of up to 900 Mbps.
-By contrast Salt's LTE-A network reach stood at 55%, but permitted data transfers at up to 1 Gbps.
+In 2022 Sunrise achieved 98% reach with its LTE-A network, offering data transfer rates of up to 900 Mbps.
+Salt's LTE-A network reach stood at 55% and permitted data transfers at up to 1 Gbps.

-The explosion in data traffic, with volumes doubling roughly every two years, nonetheless means that fourth-generation mobile telecommunications networks are approaching their limits.
+The explosive growth in data traffic, with volumes doubling roughly every two years, nonetheless means that fourth-generation mobile telecommunications networks are approaching their limits.

-Having acquired additional frequencies in early 2019, some providers quickly began to roll out their 5G networks.
-By the end of 2021 Swisscom reached 98% of the population with 5G and transmission rates of up to 1 Gbps, and 31% with 5G+ and transmission rates of up to 2 Gbps.
-As at December 2021 Sunrise UPC covered over 96% with 5G and transmission rates of up to 1 Gbps.
-It also already supplies more than 1,000 towns and villages with 5G broadband, with transmission rates of up to 2 Gbps.
-Salt has not yet supplied any coverage data, but has announced that it will continue to expand nationwide.
+Having acquired additional frequencies in early 2019, providers quickly began to roll out their 5G networks.
+By the end of 2022 Swisscom reached 99% of the population with 5G and transmission rates of up to 1 Gbps, and 74% with 5G+ and transmission rates of up to 2 Gbps.
+In September 2022 Sunrise covered over 96% with 5G and transmission rates of up to 1 Gbps.
+It also already supplies more than 1,100 towns and localities with 5G broadband, with transmission rates of up to 2 Gbps.
+Salt announced in early 2023 that it could reach 99.9% of the population and could provide an internet speed of up to 750 Mbps thanks to aggregation of the 3G, 4G and 5G signals.

 Top of page